High School Home :: Art & History > This Week in House History

-The House historical highlights featured in This Week in House History are maintained by the Office of the Clerk's Office of Art and Archives.
+The historical highlights featured in This Week in House History are written by the historians, archivists, and curators who preserve the history of the U.S House of Representatives.
 New highlights are added weekly.
 The collection, searchable by date or subject, includes more than 400 historical House events.

 House Recognizes Cuban Independence from Spain